friemen/reactor/README.md

 **hold** -- Creates a signal from an event source where the event of the last occurence is stored as signal value.

+**map** -- Creates a new event sources that transforms every event.

 **filter** -- Creates a new event source that applies a predicate to decide whether an occurence is propagated.

-**map** -- Creates a new event sources that transforms every event.
+**delay** -- Creates a new event source that propagates occurences from a given event source with a delay.

+**calm** -- Creates a new event source that propagates occurences from a given event source with a delay.
+If an occurence arrives while the delay is active the previous occurence is omitted.

 **merge** -- Creates a new event source that emits an occurence whenever one of its source event sources emits an occurence.